benjamij/speakeasy-bot/README.md

 # speakeasy-bot
 Client-side code for the SpeakEasy bot.
+A small hobby project for interfacing with the SpeakEasy API and Google's Dialogflow.

 # Run